 I grew up in a family of zoologists and adventurers, which instilled in me a great love of nature and the outdoors.
-All of our weekends and holidays were spent trying to get close to wildlife.
-At age 8, I fell ill with Arthritis and, unable to be nearly as active as I’d once been, I developed a keen interest in drawing.
+But at age 8, I fell ill with Arthritis and, unable to be nearly as active as I’d once been, I developed a keen interest in drawing.

-I’ve now painted over 80 murals in schools, hospitals, community areas, wildlife reserves and peoples own homes.
+I’ve now painted well over 100 murals in schools, hospitals, community areas, wildlife reserves and peoples own homes.
 My murals aim to show the great beauty of the natural world.
 It is my hope, that through my murals, I can engage a greater interest in wildlife and the outdoors and a greater inclination for people to care about and look after this most magical world.